azurenoops/terraform-azurerm-overlays-management-hub/README.md

 AzureFirewallSubnet|If added the Firewall module, it Deploys an Azure Firewall that will monitor all incoming and outgoing traffic
 AzureFirewallManagementSubnet| An additional dedicated subnet named AzureFirewallManagementSubnet (minimum subnet size /26) is required with its own associated public IP address.
 This public IP address is for management traffic.
 It is used exclusively by the Azure platform and can't be used for any other purpose.
-AzureBastionSubnet | Management subnet for Bastion host, accessible from gateway
+AzureBastionSubnet | Management subnet for Bastion host, accessible from gateway PrivateEndpointSubnet| Hosts the private endpoints used by the Azure Monitor.

 Both Gateway Subnet and AzureFirewallSubnet allow traffic out and can have public IPs.
 Management subnets route traffic through the firewall and does not support public IPs due to asymmetric routing.